beyond-all-reason/RecoilEngine/doc/site/README.md

 ## Quickstart

-This site is built using [HUGO].
+This site is built using [Hugo].
 Pretty much everything you need is on their website for how to make an article, but here's a brief overview:
 1. `cd doc/site` if you're in the root directory of the Recoil repo.
 2. `hugo new <filepath>/<filename>.md` will create a new page.
 For example, `hugo new content/docs/guides/writing-widgets.md`.
 For filenames and folder names especially, it tends to struggle with spaces, so avoid those.
 You can make the file manually, but the tool generates the head matter (page info section) for you.
 3. Write your article.